Global Entertainment Industry Surpasses $100 Billion for the First Time Ever

 The global entertainment market — consisting of theatrical and home entertainment — has surpassed $100 billion in revenues for the first time in history, with earnings reaching $101 billion in 2019, according to a new report released by the Motion Picture Association.

 Worldwide box office receipts accounted for $42.5 billion of that haul, setting a new industry high in 2019.
 Overseas moviegoers fueled that record turnout as the international box office crossed a new milestone with $30 billion.
 But despite commercial hits like “Joker,” “The Lion King” and “Avengers: Endgame,” ticket sales in the U.S. and Canada slumped over 4% to $11.4 billion.
-Meanwhile, digital home and mobile entertainment rose in popularity and brought in $58.8 billion globally, representing a 14% boost from last year.
+However the overall surge is thanks mostly to streaming’s rise in popularity as digital home and mobile entertainment brought in $58.8 billion globally, a 14% boost from last year.

 The MPAA’s annual theme report is conducted by the entertainment industry trade group and is intended to analyze how the film, television and streaming content industry performed over the last 12 months.
 This year’s expanded study also includes data on mobile viewing habits of audiences in the U.S., including the frequency and time spent on portable devices to view film and TV content.